ricard2k/jmri-electron/pages/about.md

         url: './1.connections/connections'
 ---
 # What is mmrc?
-The MMRC project is intended for hobbyist to control their layouth with an update technology application.
+The MMRC project is intended for hobbyist to control their layout with an update technology application.

 MMRC works on: